adhearsion/adhearsion-website/docs/source/getting-started/freeswitch.md

 ## Getting FreeSWITCH

-Unfortunately there are no prebuilt packages available for FreeSWITCH on any common Linux distribution.
-FreeSWITCH provides packages in [RPM](http://files.freeswitch.org/RPMS/) and [DPKG](http://files.freeswitch.org/repo/) formats.
+Unfortunately there are no packages for FreeSWITCH included with any common Linux distribution.
+However the FreeSWITCH project provides packages in [RPM](http://files.freeswitch.org/RPMS/) and [DPKG](http://files.freeswitch.org/repo/) formats.
 FreeSWITCH can also be installed by downloading the source code and compiling it.
 Full build instructions can be found on the [FreeSWITCH Install Guide](http://wiki.freeswitch.org/wiki/Installation_Guide).

 ## Configuring FreeSWITCH